maximromanov/Kitabat_wRoutine/README.md

 ## Features

+### Features: General

-- a nice and simple, yet sufficiently robust interface (<https://atom.io/>)
+- a nice and simple, yet sufficiently robust interface (<https://atom.io/> seem to fit nicely)
-- atomized drafting; easy inclusion/exclusion of sections into/from the master draft;
+- atomized drafting: easy inclusion/exclusion of sections into/from the master draft;
 - explicit logical markup with *markdown*, a simple text encoding scheme;
 - images and illustrations with captions;
 - cross-references to sections, images, tables within the text;